Will Smith Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.
+- The pitching staff for the Phillies has a collective 9.6 K/9, the seventh-best in MLB.

-- The Phillies' 4.33 team ERA ranks 15th across all MLB pitching staffs.
+- The Phillies have the 21st-ranked team ERA among all league pitching staffs (4.66).

-- Phillies pitchers combine to surrender 27 home runs (one per game), the ninth-fewest in the league.
+- Phillies pitchers combine to give up 32 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Walker gets the start for the Phillies, his sixth of the season.
-He is 2-1 with a 4.97 ERA and 23 strikeouts in 25 1/3 innings pitched.
+- Strahm (2-2 with a 2.31 ERA and 32 strikeouts in 23 1/3 innings pitched) makes the start for the Phillies, his sixth of the season.

-- His most recent appearance was on Wednesday against the Seattle Mariners, when the righty tossed four innings, surrendering five earned runs while giving up five hits.
+- The left-hander's most recent appearance was on Thursday against the Seattle Mariners, when he tossed 5 1/3 scoreless innings while allowing two hits.

-- The 30-year-old has an ERA of 4.97, with 8.2 strikeouts per nine innings, in five games this season.
-Opponents are batting .223 against him.
+- The 31-year-old has amassed an ERA of 2.31, with 12.3 strikeouts per nine innings, in six games this season.
+Opponents have only a .148 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.